 Author Guidelines

-Please use the article template that has been provided and can be downloaded (article template).
+Please use the article template that has been provided and can be downloaded:

 Title

-Arial Narrow 14, capitalize each word, center position, short sentence (not more than 16 words).
+Arial 14, sentence case, center position, short sentence (no more than 16 words)

 Author's Name and institution